 Payment Options

 CGI works hard to make tuition affordable and accessible for our students.
-CGI developed several payment programs to accommodate all budget types.
-Programs are administered by CGI.
+CGI has developed several payment programs to accommodate all budget types.
 Please contact the Student Billing Department at 480-285-1761 or at finance@cgi.edu for more information on payment plans.

 Payment Options in Detail

-After students are enrolled in their courses, the Student Billing Department will assess their term invoice to their student Populi account.
-All invoices will show full tuition amount due for the term and all invoices, regardless of how students intend to pay, CGI will break down the full payment into payment plans according to the term they are enrolled.
-For the Spring 1, Spring 2, and Fall term the full total amount of tuition will be broken into three (3) payments.
-For the Summer term, the full total amount of tuition will be broken into two (2) payments.
+After students are enrolled in their courses, the Student Billing Department will assess their full term invoice to their student information account.
+All invoices will show full tuition and any fees due for the term and all invoices, regardless of how students intend to pay, will break down the full payment into payment plans according to the term they are enrolled.
+For the Spring I, Spring II, and Fall term the full total amount of tuition and fees will be broken into three (3) equal payments.
+For the Summer term, the full total amount of tuition and fees will be broken into two (2) equal payments.
 All invoices will show the payment due dates and amount due on that payment due date.
-Students may choose to pay tuition in full on or prior to the start date of the term or pay tuition based upon the payment plan on their term invoice.
+Students may choose to pay tuition in full on or prior to the start date of the term or pay tuition based upon the payment plan outlined in their term invoice and within the student information system.

 Term/Options